learn-co-curriculum/node-modules-json/README.md

 ## Overview

-JSON (JavaScript Object Notation) is a widely use data format.
+JSON is a widely use data format.
 When it comes to Node applications, developers like to use JSON file to store various data such as:

 * Configurations
 * Seed data (initial data to populate the development or test database)